Windows 7 vs. Windows 8 Comparison: Old Meets New

 However, some of its visual changes might not appeal to everyone (including myself) and because the operating system was designed for touchscreen interfaces more than for regular computers, I can see many still sticking to Windows 7 for a while.
 The decision is up to you: which do you prefer?

 Do you choose Windows 7 or Windows 8?
-And now that Windows 8.1 has been also launched, how does that change your opinion or you’ll rather stick with good ol’ Windows 7?
+And now that Windows 8.1 and 10 have been also launched, how does that change your opinion or you’ll rather stick with good ol’ Windows 7?